knpuniversity/symfony/knpu/extra-upgrade-4.0/service-deprecations.md

 Under `parameters`, add `container.autowiring.strict_mode: true`.

 This tells Symfony to use the simpler, Symfony 4-style autowiring logic right *now*.
-Instead of deprecations, you'll see great bug, beautiful errors when you try to refresh.
+Instead of deprecations, you'll see great big, beautiful errors when you try to refresh.

 So... try it!
 Refresh the homepage.
 Woh!
 No errors!
 That's because we already fixed all our old autowiring logic in the Symfony 3.3 tutorial. *And*... the 2 deprecation